Ambleside: St Mary's Church

-Early 20th century Vicar, Henry Adamson Thompson, is depicted on the right of the mural.
+Early 20th century vicar Henry Adamson Thompson is depicted on the right of the mural.
 His body and that of his only son, Henry Lionel Francess Thompson - killed in World War II - share the same part of the churchyard.

 Other burials include Annie, Sophia and Mary Louisa Armitt.

 Mater Amabilis church

-The town's many decades-old Catholic Church in a traditional design is a consolidation of two churches; until 2013 nearby Grasmere held services, whose reverend, Kevan Dorgan of Windermere was translated to the consolidated parish.
+The town's many decades-old Catholic Church in a traditional design is a consolidation of two churches; until 2013 nearby Grasmere held services, whose reverend, Kevan Dorgan of Windermere, was translated to the consolidated parish.
 His predecessor, who retired, was David Duanne.

 Economy

 Tourist amenities

-"Steamers" are the throwback name for the ferries (diesel-propelled) which run most days to Bowness-on-Windermere and Lakeside offering fine views of the lake and the mountains - see Waterhead locality below.
+"Steamers" are the throwback name for the ferries (diesel-propelled) which run most days to Bowness-on-Windermere and Lakeside offering fine views of the lake and the mountains.

 Ambleside is a base for hiking, mountaineering and mountain biking.
 It has several hotels, guest houses, restaurants and shops.
 Specialist shops sell equipment, guides and give recommendations to walkers, backpackers and climbers.
 Ambleside is a popular starting point for the Fairfield horseshoe, a hillwalking ridge hike.

 A concentration of ten pubs or bars within a quarter-mile radius reflects how the local hospitality market serves residents, tourists, visitors and the student population associated with the University of Cumbria.

 Ambleside is also home to two Michelin-starred restaurants, Lake Road Kitchen and The Old Stamp House, both of which have been recognised for their innovative tasting menus.